 E-reputation , Because Chinese Will Double Check your Hotel online Reputation

-Last but not the least, Chinese people hold a significant importance to their image, what people may think about them and more specifically their “Face” called Mian Zi 面子 in Chinese.
+Last but not the least, Chinese people hold significant importance to their image, what people may think about them and more specifically their “Face” called Mian Zi 面子 in Chinese.
 It is quite tough to summarize this cultural feature but if we had to choose one word it would be probably “reputation”.
-If you want Chinese visitors willing to book at your luxury hotel you will have to foster a positive reputation, and afterwards avoiding negative comments and bad reviews online.
+If you want Chinese visitors willing to book at your luxury hotel you will have to foster a positive reputation, and afterward avoiding negative comments and bad reviews online.

 You can build a great reputation through Chinese social media or by doing some Online PR (Public Relations) through luxury webzine.
-You have for example China Luxus, which as luxury-focused webzine.
+You have for example China Luxus, which is a luxury-focused webzine.
 Their main objective is, of course, to share with their readers all of the luxury trends related to hotels, restaurants, but also, luxury brands.